sethns/ML-tutorial-with-Python/README.md

 # Machine Learning Tutorial with Python

 Machine Learning Tutorial for Beginners.
-Performed the following data cleaning operations required to do before building a machine learning model on Melbourne_housing dataset:
+Performed the following data cleaning operations required to do before building a machine learning model on Iris dataset:
 1. Importing libraries
 2. Importing datasets
 3. Missing Values detection and treatment